Looking for Music for Your Classroom? I Will Introduce You to 60 School Appropriate Songs

-By seeing how successful playing music in my classroom has been, I wanted to take the time to encourage teachers across the world to adopt a similar technique into their classrooms.
+By seeing how successful playing music in my classroom has been, I wanted to take the time to encourage teachers across the world to adopt a similar technique in their classrooms.
 I think our students deserve time to unwind and let loose every once in a while.
-Therefore, I have decided to share some of the school appropriate songs for students that I have found.
+Therefore, I have decided to share some of the school-appropriate songs for students that I have found.
 It can be difficult to find songs that do not have cursing or inappropriate words in them, so my goal is to help others out by sharing some of the songs that are on my classroom playlist.

 After reading this article, you will officially know:

-60 School Appropriate Songs
+70 School Appropriate Songs

 In this section, I will make a list of school appropriate songs that I think should be on every teacher and educator’s playlist around the globe.
 These songs are a lot of fun, have great beats, and will help motivate your students while also giving them time to move around.
 If you click on each song, you will be redirected to a video where you can hear the actual song and lyrics.
 Give them a listen before moving them to your playlist to make sure that they are what you are looking for.